6 Ideas to Relieve Holiday Stress

 If you’ve lost someone close to you, it’s common for feelings of sadness and grief to come up around the holidays.
 This doesn’t just include losing someone who’s died.
 If you’ve gone through a breakup, a move away from friends/family, or are without a significant other, holiday stress can actually turn into very intense feelings of loneliness.

-2. Be Mindful of Social Media Usage
+Be Mindful of Social Media Usage

 This is something to remember all year round!
 But because many people have so much downtime around the holidays, it’s easier to get sucked into the social media vortex of scrolling aimlessly forever.
 Try to be extra mindful of your usage around this time of year.
 Put your phone in a drawer, set a time limit on your apps, or be very intentional about doing other things.
 Which brings me to….

-3. Let Your Inner Child Come Out
+Let Your Inner Child Come Out

-What were the holidays like for you as a kid?
-Did this time of year feel magical?
-Did you get excited about seeing all of the Christmas lights, or baking cookies, or lighting the menorah?
 Even if you’re not religious, or the holidays have always been a tough time of year for you, what did you like to do as a kid in general?
 Play with arts and crafts?
 Explore the woods?
 Read books?
-Take some time to do those things that used to bring you joy when you were younger.

-4. Create Boundaries to Prevent Holiday Stress
+Create Boundaries to Prevent Holiday Stress

 Holiday time usually involves family time.
 And family time can usually lead to doing things you don’t want to do, being with people you don’t want to be with, and buying gifts for people you don’t want to spend money on.